Our top picks of timely offers from our partnersMore details

-For Chase Freedom Unlimited® cardholders, a DashPass membership (which gets you free delivery on orders over $12 and lower service fees from hundreds of restaurants) is free for the first three months and half off for the next nine months.
-(You must activate by December 31, 2021.)
+The Chase Freedom Unlimited® offers cardholders a lot of perks for a card with no annual fee.
+Beyond a great rewards program, cardholders can get a DashPass membership (which gets you free delivery on orders over $12 and lower service fees from hundreds of restaurants) free for the first three months and half off for the next nine months.
+(You must activate by March 31, 2022.)

 See our methodology, terms apply.

-The card also has a generous welcome bonus of $150 cash back after you spend $500 on purchases in your first three months from opening an account.
-That's like earning 30% back.
+The card also has a generous welcome bonus of an additional 1.5% cash back on everything you buy on up to $20,000 spent in the first year.

-CNBC Select calculated how many rewards the average American can earn if they optimize the way they use their Chase Freedom Unlimited card.
-We worked with the location intelligence firm Esri, who provided us with a sample annual spending budget of $21,852.
+Select calculated how many rewards the average American can earn if they optimize the way they use their Chase Freedom Unlimited®.
+We worked with the location intelligence firm Esri, who provided us with a sample annual spending budget of $22,126.